-21 Years Ago: Freddie Mercury Tribute Concert Dazzles London
+25 Years Ago: Revisiting the Freddie Mercury Tribute Concert That Dazzled London

-But over the ensuing months, the surviving members of Queen put all of their considerable resources towards organizing a massive concert at London's Wembley Arena that would feature some of the era's biggest superstars, performing together to honor Freddie's larger-than-life memory and immortal influence.
+But over the next few months, the surviving members of Queen put all of their considerable resources towards organizing a massive concert at London's Wembley Stadium that would feature some of the era's biggest superstars, performing together to honor Freddie's larger-than-life memory and immortal influence.

-So on April 20, 1992, there were 72,000 fans gathered at Wembley, while an estimated 1 billion more tuned in via TV or radio (no, there was no Internet back then!), to pay tribute to this rock and roll monarch – a tribute which began with a jaw-dropping selection of world-conquering bands performing mini-sets, including Extreme, Def Leppard, Guns n’ Roses, Metallica and even Spinal Tap!
+So on April 20, 1992, 72,000 fans gathered at Wembley, while an estimated 1 billion more tuned in to their TVs and radios to pay tribute to the rock 'n' roll monarch – a tribute that began with a selection of bands -- including Extreme, Def Leppard, Guns N' Roses, Metallica and even Spinal Tap -- performing mini-sets.

-But to everyone’s amazement, these were merely the opening acts before Brian May, John Deacon and Roger Taylor took the stage to revisit some of Queen's best-loved songs alongside legendary classic rock peers like Roger Daltrey, Tony Iommi, Robert Plant, David Bowie, Ian Hunter, Mick Ronson and Elton John – not to mention numerous pop stars, to boot.
+But they were merely the opening acts before Brian May, John Deacon and Roger Taylor took the stage to revisit some of Queen's best-loved songs alongside legendary classic-rock peers like Roger Daltrey, Tony Iommi, Robert Plant, David Bowie, Ian Hunter, Mick Ronson and Elton John – not to mention numerous pop stars too.

-By the time the remarkable event culminated, hours later, with all of the stars assembled on stage to the strains of ‘God Save the Queen’ (Queen’s traditional, show-ending background music), it’s fair to say that all those who attended or watched remotely had been treated to something much bigger than a star-studded rock show.
+By the time the event culminated hours later, with all of the stars assembled onstage to play "God Save the Queen" (Queen’s traditional show-ending background music), it’s fair to say that all those who attended or watched remotely had been treated to something much bigger than a star-studded rock show.

-At the same time, Freddie’s public send-off doubled as much needed musical therapy for millions of Queen and rock fans, in general – many of them members of an entire generation that came of age under the shadow of AIDS, and, in Freddie, found a fallen champion to rally behind.
+At the same time, Mercury’s public sendoff doubled as much needed musical therapy for millions of Queen and rock fans, in general – many of them members of an entire generation that came of age under the shadow of AIDS, and, in Mercury, found a fallen champion to rally behind.